Ryucis/Cissto/README.md

 ### 2.Why create this repository?

-To take the advantage of the Github to record something.
+To take the advantage of the Github to communicate with you.
 Like, Printing program, Research ideas and others.
+What's more, to record How can we optimize the printing process?

 </br>
 </br>